 These were inexcusable errors of design.

 The causes of the accident are described as a fateful combination of human error and imperfect technology.
-Andrei Sakharov said, that Chernobyl accident demonstrates that our system cannot manage modern technology.
+The father of Soviet hydrogen bomb and a Nobel Prize Winner Andrei Sakharov said, that Chernobyl accident demonstrates that our system cannot manage modern technology.
+To use a computer analogy Sakharov believed that we were running modern software on hardware last updated many years ago.
+He told people in USSR that our stone age mentality couldn't handle their new technologies.
+We let them walk away with this explanation.

 In keeping with a long tradition of Soviet justice, they imprisoned several people who worked on that shift - regardless of their guilt.
 25 from the shift died.